ansys/pyaedt/doc/source/Getting_started/Troubleshooting.rst

     >>> pip install --no-cache-dir --no-index --find-links=/path/to/pyaedt/wheelhouse pyaedt

-Another option to install PyAedt from the wheelhouse is to download the following file :download:`PyAEDT Installer Python file <../Resources/PyAEDTInstallerFromDesktop.py>`.
+Another option to install PyAEDT from the wheelhouse is to download the following file :download:`PyAEDT Installer Python file <../Resources/PyAEDTInstallerFromDesktop.py>`.
 Run this script directly from AEDT and pass the wheelhouse file name as an argument.